Strawberry Studios: Legacy

 The major artists that recorded in the studios, both North and South, included Joy Division, Neil Sedaka, Barclay James Harvest, the Smiths, the Stone Roses, the Moody Blues, Paul McCartney, Wax, Phil Collins, and Cliff Richard.

-On 3 May 2007, a plaque was mounted on the front of 3 Waterloo Road by the Borough of Stockport for the Stockport Heritage Trust marking the building as one of notable historical interest.
+On 3 May 2007, a blue plaque was mounted on the front of 3 Waterloo Road by the Borough of Stockport for the Stockport Heritage Trust marking the building as one of notable historical interest.
 The plaque reads: "Strawberry Recording Studios 1967 to 1993.
-Home to the band 10cc and used by many to create memorable music including Joy Division, Paul McCartney, Martin Hannet, Neil Sedaka, the Stone Roses, the Smiths, and the Syd Lawrence Orchestra."
+Home to the band 10cc and used by many to create memorable music including Joy Division, Paul McCartney, Martin Hannett, Neil Sedaka, the Stone Roses, the Smiths, and the Syd Lawrence Orchestra."

 On 26 January 2017, the Stockport Museum commenced a full exhibit of equipment and associated artworks connected with the studio.

 In September 2017, Chris Hewitt of CH Vintage Audio, and Peter Wadsworth and a team of volunteers, rebuilt the Strawberry Studios control room as it was in the late 1970s in the original building.
 Over 1,200 visitors came in to the original building over two weekends in September and October.